Samuel Hume Blake: Career

-He was also an active Anglican layman, as well as a philanthropist, social reformer and dedicated pamphleteer.
+He was also an active Anglican layman, as well as a philanthropist, social reformer, and dedicated pamphleteer.
 He was a member of the Evangelical Association (which later became the Church Association in 1873) in 1877 that established the Protestant Episcopal Divinity School (later renamed Wycliffe College) as a response to the "high-church teachings" of Trinity College, Toronto.
 He also helped to establish Bishop Ridley College in St Catharines, Ontario in 1889 and Havergal Ladies' College in Toronto in 1894.

 Personal life

-On 3 February 1859, Blake was married to Rebecca Cronyn (1837–1901), the third daughter of Benjamin Cronyn, the first bishop of the Anglican Diocese of Huron.
+On 3 February 1859, Blake married Rebecca Cronyn (1837–1901), the third daughter of Benjamin Cronyn, the first bishop of the Anglican Diocese of Huron.
 Blake's brother, Edward, was married to Rebecca's sister, Margaret Cronyn, and Blake's sister, Sophia, was married to Rebecca's brother, Verschoyle Cronyn (parents of Hume Blake Cronyn).
 Together, Rebecca and Samuel were the parents of one son and two daughters, including: